 - Patellar luxation

 Common health concerns specific to French bulldogs:

 - Spinal malformations and various back and spinal defects

 - Bone or joint problems

 Both breeds have short coats, making grooming very low maintenance.
-Since their hair is so short, there is little to no odor, and mild shedding depending on the season.
+Since their hair is so short, there is little to no odour, and mild shedding depending on the season.

 Life at Home

-Boston Terriers and French Bulldogs adapt very well to apartment living.
+Boston terriers and French bulldogs adapt very well to living in a flat.
 They’re great at being able to control their energy indoors and are very adaptable to new living situations.
-French Bulldogs don’t require an excessive amount of exercise and are happy being home, making them capable of living in a small space.
+French bulldogs don’t require an excessive amount of exercise and are happy being home, making them capable of living in a small space.